 These are just some ideas on how I personally like to use the syrups.
 I know there are a lot of mixologists that are using syrups in all kinds of fancy cocktails.
 Some sleuthing on google will lead you to a lot of different recipes for using the syrups.

-If you want to make your own homemade fruit syrups. this summary on process will help you out.
+If you want to make your own homemade fruit syrups. this How-to on homemade drink syrups will help you out.

 Berry Spritzer